Time Since Death: Vitreous, Gastric and Instrumental Methods

 The primary post-mortem changes (algor, livor, and rigor mortis) carry useful information in the first twelve to twenty-four hours after death.
 Beyond that window, temperature equilbration is complete, rigor has resolved, and lividity has fully fixed.
 The forensic pathologist needing to estimate a post-mortem interval of two days, five days, or three weeks must reach for a different toolkit: biochemical markers that change predictably in the post-mortem period, physical evidence of the last meal, surviving electrical and chemical excitability in muscle and iris, and the instruments of modern radiological pathology.

 Gastric content examination provides an opportunity-based TSD estimate: if witnesses or documentary evidence establish the time of the last meal, the degree of gastric emptying at autopsy gives a lower bound on the post-mortem interval.
 Supravital reactions (the persistence of electrical and chemical excitability in muscle, smooth muscle, and the iris) provide a window in the first six to twelve hours of the post-mortem period that complements algor estimation.
 Post-mortem CT and MRI are transforming the pre-autopsy information base.
 And at the far end of the PMI range, forensic entomology, covered in depth in the forensic anthropology subject, takes over entirely.
+In drowning cases, the diatom test and plant DNA analysis provide an additional biochemical layer for establishing submersion timing that complements the standard TSD toolkit.

 The vitreous humour is a colourless, gel-like material filling the posterior segment of the eye.
 Its ionic composition in life is maintained by active transport across the retinal pigment epithelium and the vitreoretinal cells.
 Sodium is kept low in the vitreous relative to serum; potassium is similarly maintained at approximately 5.0 to 5.5 mmol/L in the ante-mortem vitreous.
 After death, the Na-K-ATPase pump ceases, and potassium leaks from the high-concentration intracellular compartment across cell membranes into the vitreous fluid.
 The vitreous potassium concentration rises in a roughly linear fashion with post-mortem interval in the first three to four days, after which cellular breakdown becomes complete and the rise plateaus.